-At Cascade Skin and Laser we use a Reguva pen which adjusts to varying depths to penetrate scar tissue.
+At Cascade Medical Spa, our medical practitioners use a Reguva pen which adjusts to varying depths to penetrate scar tissue.
 This non surgical technique is considered one of the most effective and affordable treatments for acne scars.

 The Reguva pen uses tiny rolling needles which breakdown the structure of the scar and stimulate the formation of new collagen.
 Our amazing Reguva pen is used to improve depressed scars such as acne scars and stretch marks, or raised scars such as surgical scars.

 When treating scars, typically more than one treatment is needed.
 Over the course of a series of treatments, the scar will become softer and more evenly toned.